-Uniform Complaint Form
+Uniform Complaint Policy and Procedures

 A complaint is a written and signed statement alleging a violation of federal or state laws or regulations, which may include an allegation of unlawful discrimination, harassment, intimidation, or bullying.
 If the complainant is unable to put the complaint in writing, due to conditions such as a disability or illiteracy, the agency shall assist the complainant in the filing of the complaint.
 Every county office of education, district, and charter school governing board are required to have established local complaint policies that describe the procedures that must be followed to resolve complaints.
 Copies of complaint policies and procedures are available at county offices of education, district offices, or charter school offices.
 Below is a link to the California Department of Education’s Universal Complaint Form for your review.

 The Classical Academies has adopted this General Complaint Policy to address concerns about The Classical Academies generally or regarding specific employees.
 For complaints regarding harassment or perceived violations of state or federal laws, please refer to the Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy and/or the Uniform Complaint Procedures.
 For all other complaints, the General Complaint form and accompanying procedures will be appropriate.